sciZer0/7/v/README.md

 When we say about transaction fees, instead of taking into account only the "traditional" transaction fees, we should take into accoun the **overall transaction fees**.

-The overall transaction fees include — along with the "traditional" transaction fees  — the "reward" transaction fees, the amounts of the native token that in reality users also pay to contributors (miners/validators) for each block.
+The overall transaction fees include — along with the "direct" transaction fees  — the "reward" transaction fees, the amounts of the native token that in reality users also pay to contributors (miners/validators) for each block.

 It is so since all native tokens received by contributors (miners/validators) as rewards for blocks also enter the market and create the additional pressure on the native token price, decreasing the price of the native token and increasing in the same volume the real losses of users.